-How can I deal with a tail chewer?
+How to deal with a tail chewing horse!

-Tail chewing can be quite the pain in the butt to deal with.
-You have the tail chewing culprit, who makes mince meat of his buddies, and then you have the buddies who have “altered” tails….
-You also have the increased risk of some tummy troubles, so it's best to nip the behavior in the bud.
+- Tail chewing can be quite the pain in the butt to deal with.
+You have the tail chewing culprit, who makes mincemeat of his buddies, and then you have the buddies who have “altered” tails.
+You also have an increased risk of some tummy troubles for the horse that chews tails, so it’s best to nip the behavior in the bud.

-For the most part, this is very common in foals.
+- For the most part, tail chewing is very common in foals.
 Sometimes it is seen in older horses, but it’s usually the young ones you need to worry about.
 If you are confused about which horse in the herd is the tail chewer, he’s the one with the unchewed tail.

 Reduce boredom and you reduce the tail chewing!

-Hot sauce is a deterent, to say the least!
+Hot sauce is a deterrent, to say the least.

 Goop on the conditioner and leave it!
 The tail eating pasture buddy should leave your horse’s tail alone after this!